tim0g/timog.org/content/posts/what are the eight regions of japan/index.md

 ![Kiyozumi Temple, Kyoto](kiyozumi-temple-kyoto-japan.jpg "Kiyozumi Temple, Kyoto by [Su San Lee](https://unsplash.com/photos/E_eWwM29wfU)")

-The Kansai (関西) region includes the prefectures of Hyōgo, Kyōto, Mie, Nara, Ōsaka, Shiga and Wakayama, in the area that represents Old Japan.
+The Kansai (関西) region includes the prefectures of Kyoto, Osaka, Hyogo, Nara, Wakayama, Mie, Shiga and Fukui, in the area that represents Old Japan.

 Kansai literally means "West of the Barrier," the direct opposite of Kantō, and the two regions have a rivalry the goes back many centuries.

 Another name for this region is [Kinki](https://ja.wikipedia.org/wiki/%E8%BF%91%E7%95%BF%E5%9C%B0%E6%96%B9) (近畿) and in fact its entry on the Japanese Wikipedia is named "Kinki" not "Kansai."
-This name has recently fallen out of favor in English because of its *quirky* connotations.
+This name has recently fallen out of favor in English because of its, well, *kinky* connotations.

 [Kansai International Airport](https://www.kansai-airport.or.jp/en) in Ōsaka is serves the region.